after a lot of work, which isn't finished by far, I can present you first, somehow usable, images.

 - OrangePi Plus 2E

-Once you prepared base image, take the latest update here.
+Once you prepared base image, take the latest update for your SoC here.
 It works with any board.
 Just grab the latest by the date.
 It would be too much work and it would take too much space if I would upload fresh image for each board each time.

 If you have different board, drop a message here.
 I'm interested what are the most popular boards.
-TV boxes are not really supported, except maybe Beelink X2, because support for it is included in mainline Linux.
+TV boxes are not supported, except Beelink X2.

 - mainline kernel & U-Boot